mirror of

 -

-, special upgrade headers - Supports standard HTTP/S traffic alongside WebSockets
+- Supports standard HTTP/S traffic alongside WebSockets

 - Proper handling of connection upgrades and protocol switching